Sociology 190 Research Assignment

 Part Two: Paper Outline

 For this assignment you will write an outline of your final paper that details each of the sections of the paper and the overall argument that you will make in each section.
-The outline can be as long as you would like, but cannot exceed 5 single-spaced pages, size 12 font, 1-inch margins.
+The outline can be as long as you would like, but cannot exceed 5 single-spaced pages, size 12 font, one-inch margins.
 I recommend that you include as much detail as possible as this will be your last formal opportunity to receive feedback from me.

 Please label all sections.
 For each section you will include a brief paragraph (2–3 sentences) that outlines what you will argue/explain in that section.
 Then you will outline each paragraph or part of that section (please use the numerical outlining function in Word; you may also use bullet points where necessary).
 The outline should be as detailed as possible and should include quotations, examples from your research, data that supports your points, etc. You should include the following sections: